zipy124/apiDocs/source/index.html.md

 siteid | `044` | Every room is inside a site (building).
-All sites have ids. weeknumber | `8` | The week the booking is in. phone | `45699` | Phone number (UCL extension) count | `1197` | Total number of bookings matching the query.
-The `count` field will only be in the first response to a query
+All sites have ids. weeknumber | `8` | The week the booking is in. phone | `45699` | Phone number (UCL extension)

 ### Paginated Request
 **Endpoint:** `https://uclapi.com/roombookings/bookings`